Kindrad/Kenshi_IO_Continued/README.md

 Simple:

-Download as zip and add the "io_mesh_kenshi" folder to your blender addons folder.
+Download as zip and add the "io_mesh_kenshi_continued" folder to your blender addons folder.

 or